mikenguyen13/data_analysis/_book/05-linear-regression.md

 This transformation is widely used in Poisson regression to stabilize the variance of the response variable.

+Figure \@ref(fig:fig-residual-transform) displays the residuals from the raw Poisson response and reveals the expected funnel shape.

 ``` r
 # Simulate Poisson data